jyeung79/programmingNotes/README.md

         * Search for prayer request for peoples needs and such
     2. Webnovel Platform - Centralized website where people can post web novels and viewers can read them, donate to authors and participate in chat
         * Read novels platform that is simple, easy to navigate and fast
-        * Authors can post novels and have people subscribe or donate to read and such
+        * Authors can post novels and have people subscribe or donate to read asnd such
         * Have account management and authentication
         * Have proper payment transaction security
     3. Another Idea

 ### (Optional) - Off time learning